anshjw/data-analytics-learning/Ai Analytics/README.md

 # 🤖 AI Tools for AI-Assisted Analytics

-This document lists commonly used **AI tools for analytics**, grouped by purpose, with a short explanation of how each tool is used in data analysis workflows.
+This folder contains experiments and notes on using AI tools in analytics.
+It focuses on AI-assisted data analysis, EDA, and insight generation.

 ---